Why Major in English?

 Just Declared an English Major?

 For those who have recently declared a major in English, congratulations!
-To get introduced to the department and our program requirements, please contact the Student Affairs Assistant, Angeline Dimambro or the Director of Undergraduate Studies, Adrienne Brown.
+To get introduced to the department and our program requirements, please contact the Student Affairs Assistant, Angeline Dimambro or the Director of Undergraduate Studies, Benjamin Morgan.
 Please also subscribe to the following UChicago email lists at lists.uchicago.edu to receive important departmental information:

 - firstname.lastname@example.org: For updates on departmental deadlines, courses, requirements, etc.

 - email@example.com: For updates on events, jobs and internships, and other opportunities of interest to English majors/minors.